 Trenton is a tiny town located in the state of North Carolina.
 With a population of 291 people and two constituent neighborhoods, Trenton is the 528th largest community in North Carolina.

-Being a small town, Trenton does not have a public transit system used by locals to get to and from work.
+Trenton is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Trenton in 2010 was $15,458, which is low income relative to North Carolina and the nation.
-This equates to an annual income of $61,832 for a family of four.
+The per capita income in Trenton in 2010 was $14,039, which is low income relative to North Carolina and the nation.
+This equates to an annual income of $56,156 for a family of four.
+Trenton also has one of the higher rates of people living in poverty in the nation, with 41.47% of its population below the federal poverty line.

 Trenton is an extremely ethnically-diverse town.
 The people who call Trenton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Trenton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Trenton include English, Irish, Scots-Irish, and Italian.
+Trenton also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.47% of the town’s residents.
+Important ancestries of people in Trenton include German, Irish, Scots-Irish, and Russian.

 The most common language spoken in Trenton is English.
 Other important languages spoken here include Spanish and German.